Online Competitive Influence Maximization

 \subsection{Triggering Probability Modulated (TPM) Bounded Smoothness}

-The lack of monotonicity further complicates the analysis of the Triggering Probability Modulated (TPM) condition \cite{wang2017improving}, which is crucial in establishing the regret bounds.
+The lack of monotonicity further complicates the analysis of the Triggering Probability Modulated (TPM) condition \citep{wang2017improving}, which is crucial in establishing regret bounds for CMAB algorithms.
 We use $p_i^{S}(\bm{\mu})$ to denote the probability that the action $S$ triggers arm $i$ when the expectation vector is $\bm{\mu}$.
 The TPM condition in OCIM is given below. \begin{restatable}{condition}{condOverOneNorm}(1-Norm TPM bounded smoothness).
-We say that an OCIM problem instance satisfies 1-norm TPM bounded smoothness, if there exists $C\in \mathbb{R}^+$ (referred as the bounded smoothness coefficient) such that, for any two expectation vectors $\bm{\mu}$ and $\bm{\mu}'$, and any action $S = (S_A, S_B)$, we have $|r_{S}(\bm{\mu}) - r_{S}(\bm{\mu}')| \leq C \sum_{i\in[m]}p_i^{S}(\bm{\mu})|\mu_i-\mu_i'|$. \end{restatable} Fortunately, with a more intricate analysis, we are able to show the following TPM condition: \begin{restatable}{theorem}{thmOverTPM} Under both $A>B$ and $B>A$ tie-breaking rules, OCIM instances satisfy the 1-norm TPM bounded smoothness condition with coefficient $C=\tilde{C}$, where $\tilde{C}$ is the maximum number of nodes that any one node can reach in graph $G$. \end{restatable} The proof of the above theorem is one of the key technical contributions of the paper.
-In the non-competitive setting, an edge coupling method could give a relatively simple proof for the TPM condition.\footnote{The original proofs~\cite{wang2017improving,wen2017online} occupy several pages, but \citet{Li2020OIMLT} (in their Appendix E) provide a much shorter proof based on edge coupling.} The idea of edge coupling is that for every edge $e\in E$, we sample a real number $X_e \in [0,1]$ uniformly at random, and determine $e$ to be live under $\bm{\mu}$ if $X_e\le \mu_e$ and blocked if $X_e>\mu_e$, and similarly for $\bm{\mu}'$.
+We say that an OCIM problem instance satisfies 1-norm TPM bounded smoothness, if there exists $C\in \mathbb{R}^+$ (referred to as the bounded smoothness coefficient) such that, for any two expectation vectors $\bm{\mu}$ and $\bm{\mu}'$, and any action $S = (S_A, S_B)$, we have $|r_{S}(\bm{\mu}) - r_{S}(\bm{\mu}')| \leq C \sum_{i\in[m]}p_i^{S}(\bm{\mu})|\mu_i-\mu_i'|$. \end{restatable} Fortunately, with a more intricate analysis, we are able to show the following TPM condition. \begin{restatable}{theorem}{thmOverTPM} Under both dominance and proportional tie-breaking rules, OCIM instances satisfy the 1-norm TPM bounded smoothness condition with coefficient $C=\tilde{C}$, where $\tilde{C}$ is the maximum number of nodes that any one node can reach in graph $G$. \end{restatable} The proof of the above theorem is one of the key technical contributions of the paper.
+In the non-competitive setting, an edge coupling method could give a relatively simple proof for the TPM condition.\footnote{The original proof in ~\citep{wang2017improving} occupies several pages, but \cite{Li2020OIMLT} (in their Appendix E) provide a much shorter proof based on edge coupling.} The idea of edge coupling is that for every edge $e\in E$, we sample a real number $X_e \in [0,1]$ uniformly at random, and determine $e$ to be live under $\bm{\mu}$ if $X_e\le \mu_e$ and blocked if $X_e>\mu_e$, and similarly for $\bm{\mu}'$.